Aranteksupport/Aranteksupport.inzzii.com/index.md

 <div id= "Webshop"></div>
 ## Manuals for inzzii webshop

-We have two versions a basic one that only uses the app.
-But we also have a pro version that contains a webshop next to the app.
-But the both of them work in complete harmony with one another.
+We have two versions, the **Basic Version** only uses the inzzii POS app.
+But we also have a **Pro version** that contains a webshop connected to the app.
+The both of them work in complete harmony with one another.
 The next manuals are informing you on how to set up your app with a inzzii webshop.
 If you want to check out the site and how your shop ca look like => [Inzzii Webshop](https://www.inzzii.com/).

 <summary>Inzzii webshop Manual 🚀</summary>